FridaWikell/python-snake/README.md

 The white background makes the black terminal pop out.
 The high contrast it's providing makes it easier to see and play the game without getting distracted.

-The color at the snake is chosen to be eye-catching and pop out from the text.
-The colors in the button are chosen to be more neutral than the snake, since you need to look at the bottom when you are playing the game.
-They are green to bond to the green snake.
+The snakes color is chosen to be eye-catching and pop out from the text.
+The colors of the button are chosen to be more neutral than the snake, since the button is visible when you are playing the game.
+It is green to bond to the green snake.

 ### Typography

-The font in the terminal is not changed, to give the true retro feeling.
-The font in the buttom is chosen to make it easy to read.
+The font in the terminal is not changed, this to give the true retro feeling.
+The font in the button is chosen to make it easy to read.

 ### Imagery

-The keyboard is chosen to be neutral but at the same enhance the retro feeling for the user.
-The retro feeling is even more enhanced thanks to it being and old Atari keyboard.
+The keyboard is chosen to be neutral but at the same time to enhance the retro feeling for the user.
+The retro feeling is even more enhanced thanks to it being an old Atari keyboard.

 ### Wireframes